CodeYourFuture/curriculum/common-content/en/module/js1/variables/index.md

 Break down the different syntactic elements of this variable declaration:

 - `const` is a keyword used to indicate we're creating a variable.
-- `greeting` is the **identifier** - it is used to refer to a variable.
+- `greeting` is the **identifier** - it can be used to refer to a variable after it has been declared.
-- `=` this is the assignment operator.
+- `=` is the assignment operator.
 It means assign to the label `greeting` the value of the expression on the right hand side.
 - `"Hello there"` - this is the expression whose value we're assigning to the label `greeting`.

 {{<tabs name="greeting">}}